If you need help accessing our website, call 855-698-9991

 Optical Coherence Tomography

-Before performing optical coherence tomography, the doctor puts drops in your eyes to dilate the pupils.
+Before performing optical coherence tomography (OCT), the doctor puts drops in your eyes to dilate the pupils.
 With a special machine, the doctor then uses light to scan your eye and take high-resolution images of sections of the macula to look for fluid and changes that accompany macular degeneration.

 After diagnosis, this painless exam can also help determine whether the condition is changing or getting worse.